 Douglas Seely is a junior at South Forsyth High school.
 This is his first year working on The Bird Feed.
 Douglas likes to spend his time working on cars and trucks.
 Over the summer Douglas worked at a summer camp named, Camp Rainey Mountain as a Ranger and an Instructor.Douglas is very active in Boy Scouts and likes hiking and backpacking.
 Douglas like to fence on the South Forsyth Fencing team.
 Douglas’ visions for The Bird Feed is to bring a lot of information to the readers.

-Kayleigh Emberton has been the Sports Editor for the past three years.
+Kayleigh Emberton is the Senior Editor of the BirdFeed.
+Kayleigh is in her fourth year of journalism and could not be more excited.
 Kayleigh loves sports, especially baseball and football.
 Kayleigh is a die-hard fan of the Atlanta Braves and Indianapolis Colts.
 She loves the beach, camping, hiking, and other outdoor activities.
-When she is not outside she is listening to music and dancing around the house.
-Her love for action, adventure, and helping people, sets her on the path of becoming a police detective.
-You can contact her via twitter @KayBirdFeed or her email [email protected]
+When she isn’t outside, she is listening to music and dancing around the house.
+Kayleigh loves the feeling of adrenaline, so she enjoys action and horror movies; but every once in a while, a Disney movie really sets the mood.
+Her love for action, adventure, and helping people, sets her on the path of becoming a K-9 cop.
+You can contact her via twitter@KayBirdFeed or her email [email protected].

-Grace Drawdy is a junior and has been a part of The Bird Feed for three years.
-This year, she is the associate editor.
-Last year, she was the photo/video editor.
-You can find her making a splash at the Cumming Aquatics Center where she is a year-round, competitive swimmer.
+Grace Drawdy is a senior and has been a part of The Bird Feed for four years.
+After taking on the role of the Associate Editor, she is excited to be the Editor- in- Chief.
+She hopes to finish out her final year with a bang, and lead the staff to reach new goals.
+You can find her making a splash at the Swim Atlanta Sugarloaf location where she is a year-round, competitive swimmer.
 Grace loves to live life loud.
 Her heart beats for kids fighting pediatric cancer, and she wants to heal them all.
 She loves spending time with her friends.
-In a rare moment of downtime, you can can find Grace having a solo dance party or binging Netflix.
-You can contact her via twitter or email.
+In a rare moment of downtime, you can find Grace having a solo dance party or binging Netflix.
+You can contact her via twitter oremail.